lakbot/complete-javascript-course/02-Fundamentals-Part-2/starter/notes.md

 Introduction to Objects
 - Objects have key (property), value pairs
-- arrays should be used for orderd data and objects should be used for unstructured data
+- arrays should be used for ordered data and objects should be used for unstructured data

 Dot vs Bracket Notation
 - Multiple dots are executed from left to right